Lost-Outpost/Telsera/README.md

 ## Issues

 If you find an issue, you can see if it is already on the list of [known issues](HELP.md), which also documents solutions and workarounds.
 For issues that aren't yet [known](HELP.md), you can provide details in the [Telsera Github](https://github.com/Lost-Outpost/telsera/issues).
 Please provide as much info as you can (screenshots are great).
-Finally, free feel to hop on the Lost Outpost Discord support forum (be sure to select Telsera as a tag!) to have discussions with other members.
-Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu).
+Finally, free feel to hop on [The Lost Outpost](https://discord.gg/WF66mMu) support forum (be sure to select Telsera as a tag!) to have discussions with other members.

 ## Telsera Team
 + Foamimi